Wjoe21/Food-Tracker/README.md

  - Total weight of the cat
  - How much food is left between dry and wet food
  - Disclaimer when trying to feed dry food in a 12 hour or less time window
+ - SMS whenever wet food or dry food is given

 Everyone is always arguing over who's fed the cat when and fed what, so hopefully this mediates all problems